BenKappers/Portfolio/Centrifugal Pump/README.md

 ## Overview
 This project involved designing and modeling a fully assembled centrifugal pump in Siemens NX.
 The model includes all major components such as the casing, impeller, shaft, bearing housing, and sealing features.
+NX CAD files can be found in the CAD folder.

 ---